 One commonly associates hernia and hydrocele with elderly people but even children can suffer from the hernia.
 In fact, it is one of the most common surgical conditions in children.
 But the good news is that hernias in children can be treated easily with very minor surgery and has a 100% cure rate.
+Visit Manipal, the best child hospital in Delhi for the best minor surgeries.

 A swelling or a bulge in the groin or scrotum seen during crying or straining is commonly due to a hernia.
 It may be noticed incidentally while giving a bath and it may get smaller or go away when the baby relaxes.
 The swelling is usually not tender and does not cause any discomfort to the baby.
 Umbilical hernia in children younger than six months or newborns is more common